sedusa/azalea-report/content/home.md

   funFact: I run the 100m in 11 seconds when I was 15 🏃🏾
   favoriteDish: Oxtails or Shrimp Alfredo
   interests: Soccer & fitness ("nothing beats a good workout after a long day of work")
-  postResidencyPlans: I aspire to take on leadership roles within internal medicine and contribute to advancements in clinical guidelines and patient care.
+  postResidencyPlans: I aspire to assume leadership roles within internal medicine and contribute to advancements in clinical guidelines and patient care.
 tribalCouncil:
   content: >
     The PAR tribal system aims to act as a liaison between residents and GME focusing on resident wellness, building camaraderie and improving the resident experience.
 The PAR resident body recently voted for Dr Ghida Akdhar as the new Vice President, with Dr Danhely Cruz continuing on as our president.
 We thank Dr Sheri Walls for all her hardwork and dedication in advocating for the resident body and improving the resident experience.